NullDefault/Gym-Stag-Hunt/README.md

 **mauling_punishment** = int = -5:
 > Reinforcement reward (or, rather, punishment) for getting mauled by a stag.
 Expected to be negative.

+**eps_per_game** = int = 1:
+> Included for convenience, the environment will keep a counter of episodes and once you hit eps_per_game it will set the internal done flag to True and reset the eps counter.

 ### Example Render

 ```